Azure/azure-cli-extensions/src/db-up/README.md

-# Azure CLI RDBMS Up Extension #
+# Azure CLI DB Up Extension #
-This is a extension for simplified RDBMS flows.
+This is a extension for simplified DB flows.

 ### How to use ###
 Install this extension using the below CLI command
 ```
-az extension add --name rdbms-up
+az extension add --name db-up
 ```

 ### Included Features